cdm430/webtech_site/IANREADME.txt

 -   We have put in the required differences in css (such as using webkit, moz and -o specifiers so it should style the same across the safari, chrome, opera and firefox) in css and used jquery for the built-in polyfills.
-    However we were not able to test on safari in the end through absence of a mac computer
+    However we were not able to test on safari in the end due to the absence of a mac computer

 -   Crucially, the latest version of Node Js (v6) was used for ubuntu before